Women in the Catholic Church: Virgin Mary

-mourning and weeping in this valley of tears.
+As the mother of Jesus, Mary has a central role in the life of the Roman Catholic Church.
+Within the church she is seen as the Mother of God and the Mother of the Church.
+By the early Middle Ages, Marian devotion had become an integral part of Church life.
+Roman Catholic veneration of her as the "Blessed Virgin Mary" has grown over time both in importance and manifestation, in prayer, art, poetry and music.
+Popes have encouraged this veneration, although they have also taken steps to reform it.
+Overall, there are significantly more titles, feasts and venerative Marian practices among Roman Catholics than any other Christians traditions.
+The feast day of the Assumption marks the assuming of Mary's body into Heaven.

 The prominence of Mary in the life of the Church grew gradually.
 In AD 431, the Council of Ephesus granted Mary the title of Mother of God.
 In 553, the Council of Constantinople proclaimed that she was perpetually a virgin.
 In 863 AD, the pope pronounced the Feast of Our Lady to be equal to the feasts of Easter and Christmas.
 By the 12th Century, the Hail Mary prayer had become popular, which in turn led to the widespread use of the rosary.
 According to historian Geoffrey Blainey, Mary had become the "favoured intermediary through whom the ear of God could be reached".
 She had become an important subject for theologians and artists alike and churches were named after her throughout Christendom.
 She became known as "Queen of Heaven".

-Mary Reichardt comments that the Blessed Virgin Mary is "paradoxically, both virgin and mother, both submissive and the preeminent mulier fortis".

-As the mother of Jesus, Mary has a central role in the life of the Roman Catholic Church.
-Within the church she is seen as the Mother of God and the Mother of the Church.
-By the early Middle Ages, Marian devotion had become an integral part of Church life.
-Roman Catholic veneration of her as the "Blessed Virgin Mary" has grown over time both in importance and manifestation, in prayer, art, poetry and music.
-Popes have encouraged this veneration, although they have also taken steps to reform it.
-Overall, there are significantly more titles, feasts and venerative Marian practices among Roman Catholics than any other Christians traditions.
-The feast day of the Assumption marks the assuming of Mary's body into Heaven.

-Prior to the solemn definition of 1870, the only agreed upon infallible definition of a pope apart from a council was that of the Immaculate Conception of Mary by Pope Pius IX in Ineffabilis Deus of 1854.
-The pope checked with bishops worldwide that this was the belief of the Church before proceeding to a formal definition.
-As well, in 1950, Pope Pius XII defined the Assumption of Mary as an article of faith.
+Prior to the solemn definition of 1870, the only agreed upon infallible definition from a pope apart from a council was that of the Immaculate Conception of Mary by Pope Pius IX in Ineffabilis Deus of 1854.
+The pope checked with bishops worldwide that this was the belief of the Church before proceeding to a formal definition.In 1950, Pope Pius XII defined the Assumption of Mary as an article of faith.